GusSMoraes/ShopeeCaseStudy/README.md

 ## Change sale
   - Enter the sale by ID
-  - Enter the attribute you want do change
+  - Enter the attribute you want to change
   - Enter the new value
   - Sale changed